adelinewang679/CMCV_FA18/documents/design-journey.md

 If message is filled out, check to see if it's valid if not, provide feedback message "Please write your message here"

+Are all the required fields filled out after pressing submit?
+  If yes, email form to client

+*nav pseuocode*
+If tab on nav bar is clicked
+  highlight tab

+*roster psuedocode*
+if mouse is over roster picture show positions

 Example:
 ```
 if today is a monday: